 Grand Tower Frankfurt

-va-Q-tec is used in facade insulation of the Grand Tower Frankfurt
+va-Q-tec insulates parts of the Grand Tower Frankfurt facade

 Living in the city, working around the corner, insulating with vacuum panels: a triad which should be part of the future.
 After all, population figures in many large cities have been exploding for years.
 At the same time, space is very limited there, so every square meter of residential and commercial space counts – for each individual as well as for society as a whole.